 Theatre in MK: your guide to the week ahead

-From top stand-up to classically English theatre comedy, there's plenty coming to the stage in MK in the next few days...
+From powerful tales of war to top-class comedy, there's plenty happening on stage in and around MK in the next few days...

 Journey’s End Stantonbury Theatre October 28 Anxiety builds in Captain Stanhope’s claustrophobic dugout as the threat of an imminent German attack looms over the battalion.
 As final orders are received, Stanhope must stir his men to overcome the uncertainty of the unknown, make the ultimate sacrifice and “go over the top” in a heart wrenching climax.
 Journey’s End is a harrowing insight into the humanity of the First World War based on R. C. Sherriff’s own experiences in the trenches.
 Utterly compelling, this classic masterfully brings the courage, valour, humour and inescapable tragedy of warfare to the stage.
 Immersion Theatre is an award-nominated touring company which is fast developing a reputation as a producer of top quality drama and family theatre.
 “We are passionate about producing top quality theatre at accessible prices and we couldn’t be happier to have the opportunity to do so with such a beautifully written and iconic WW1 masterpiece,” said artistic director James Tobias.
 Also this week, half term fun with Bad Guys, showing tomorrow at 10am and 2pm: Derek, Ernie & Dick are really bored of being good.
 But being an evil scientist, pirate or cowboy is trickier than they thought. stantonburytheatre.co.uk